300 calorie meals: 22 healthy meals under 300 calories

 Get the recipe: Sole tapenade twists

 Is there anything that a bowl of chicken soup can’t fix?
-Soup for dinner may not always sound like the most filling option, but it really depends on what you put in it.
-This hearty soup is filled with chicken, veg and barley - a grain that will definitely fill you up.
+Soup for dinner may not always sound like the most filling option, but it really depends on what you put in it, and this hearty broth is filled with protein-rich chicken, wholesome veg and barley - a grain that will definitely fill you up.
 Add a dollop of fresh yogurt on top and sprinkle over some fresh herbs.
 You could even add a chopped red chilli to liven things up.
 Like a food hug.

-Get the recipe: Hearty root and barley soup
+Get the recipe: Chicken, root and barley soup

 Get the recipe: The Hairy Bikers' Thai chicken and coconut curry